particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 <sup>1</sup>The Boron LTE can be used with a 3rd-party SIM card in areas outside of the United States, Canada, and Mexico at this time.
 This is not officially supported, but has been known to work.

 <sup>2</sup>The Electron 2G cannot be used in locations that no longer have 2G service.
-Some countries include: Australia, Japan, Korea, Singapore, and Taiwan.
+Some countries include: Australia, Japan, Korea, Singapore, Switzerland, and Taiwan.
 In the United States, 2G services is only available on T-Mobile, and only through the end of 2020.
-In some other countries, including Switzerland and New Zealand, the Electron 2G can only be used with a 3rd-party SIM card, not with the included Particle SIM card.
+In some other countries, including New Zealand, the Electron 2G can only be used with a 3rd-party SIM card, not with the included Particle SIM card.

 <sup>3</sup>The U260 model supports 850/1900 MHz for both 3G (UMTS/HSPA) and 2G (GPRS/EDGE).
 These are the frequencies typically used in the Americas, but there are exceptions.